 Last week, Microsoft announced in a blog post that it had begun sharing all of the indicators of compromise (IOC) related to COVID-19 that were hitting users of various Microsoft products, including the widely deployed Office 365.
 By itself, this is great news for people and organizations worldwide who have enough to worry about without the added burden of losing data or money to ransomware or other scams.
 But what really makes this exciting for Devo and our customers is Microsoft’s decision to share the COVID-themed threats it’s seeing via MISP, the open-source threat intelligence-sharing platform.

-A Brief History of MISP
+What is MISP?
+A Brief History

 Before I go further, this seems like the right place for a little background on MISP.
 Formally known as the Malware Information Sharing Platform, MISP is an open-source threat-intelligence platform begun in 2011.
 MISP is funded by the European Union and CIRCL, the Computer Incident Response Center Luxembourg.
 Security companies, governments, and other organizations worldwide are members of the MISP community.